by Mike Ratliff

 Soli Deo Gloria!
 For the glory of God alone!

 Unbelief is the fruit of arrogance.
-I hear nearly every day from some Emergent/Post-Modern know-it-all that certainty is the product of pride and the only ones who are truly humble are those who view uncertainty in all things as a virtue.
+Back when I was dealing with the Emergent/Post-Modern know-it-alls, I would hear nearly every day from some of them that certainty is the product of pride and the only ones who are truly humble are those who view uncertainty in all things as a virtue.
 What is unbelief in this context?
 To define it we must first define its opposite, belief.
-In John 6:35 Jesus said, “I am the bread of life; whoever comes to me shall not hunger, and whoever believes in me shall never thirst.”
+In John 6:35 Jesus said, “I am the bread of life; he who comes to Me will not hunger, and he who believes in Me will never thirst.”
 So those who “believe in Jesus” are those who do what?
 Those with belief come to Jesus to partake of this promise instead of seeking fulfillment elsewhere.
 These believe God; therefore, those in unbelief are those who do not believe God.
 They may believe Him in some things, but they do not do so to the level that causes them to place all their trust in Him and His promises as their Lord.
 Those in belief live within the context of Jesus Christ being their Lord while those in unbelief do not.
 Oh, they compensate to be sure.
 They create their own Jesus who is more to their liking.
 Since they created him, they have him being “lord” in their context, but most certainly not according to that which we are clearly given in Sacred Scripture.

 As the self-styled post-modern thinkers apply their wobbly belief system to Christianity they run headlong into something I am sure they never thought would cause them any problem whatsoever.
 There are those in Christ who believe God, have believed their Lord and are in Him.
 He has saved them and they live their lives within the context of Him being their Lord over every part.
 Those who are in Christ are changed.
 They are new creations.
 They are regenerate.
 One of the primary ways they know their Lord and learn about their God is through His Word.
 From it, they learn that there is a huge problem with any attempt to reconcile post-modern indefiniteness with Sola Scriptura.
 God’s Word says something is true and God’s people believe it.
 They live according to the truths they learn from His Word.
 They learn that true Christianity is exclusive and precise.
 This is not arrogance, but belief.
 The epitome of arrogance is displayed by those who refuse to believe God and, instead, attempt to blend together various belief systems that please them.
 This is, of course, unbelief in action.